NothingAG/constitution/constitution.md

 1. (a) someone explicitly specified by the person to be replaced; or
 2. (b) the acting facilitator of the circle; or
-3. (c) the acting secretary of the circle; or
+3. (c) the acting interpreter of the circle; or
-4. (d) the lead link of the circle; or
+4. (d) the guide of the circle; or
 5. (e) the first circle member of the circle to declare he or she is acting as the substitute.

 ### 3.6 SUB-CIRCLES

 A circle may expand any of its defined roles into full circles.
 The role then becomes a **sub-circle** , with the original circle as its **super-circle**.
-The lead link of the super-circle may specify who fills the lead link role of the sub-circle, following the rules in section 3.3.
-Furthermore, each sub-circle elects a rep link (see [Appendix A](/constitution#appendix-a-definition-of-core-roles)), which cannot be the same person as the lead link.
+The guide of the super-circle may specify who fills the guide role of the sub-circle, following the rules in section 3.3.
+Furthermore, each sub-circle elects a care taker (see [Appendix A](/constitution#appendix-a-definition-of-core-roles)), which cannot be the same person as the guide.

 ### 3.6.1 MODIFYING SUB-CIRCLES